 Peace Lily Plant Care

 Peace lilies will also benefit from re-potting or dividing once they’re outgrown their container.
+Use a good quality potting soil or potting mix.
 You’ll know they’ve outgrown their medium once they start drooping less than a week after being watered as well as crowded, deformed leaf growth.
 If re-potting, move the plant to a pot that’s at least 2 inches larger than its previous pot.